 After the rumors that the Chinese government is going to raise interest rates in a desperate attempt to control inflation and they also planned to hold down on speculative trading with borrowed money, the Shanghai Stock Exchange collapsed a staggering 9%.
 The drop in the biggest Asian market sent shock waves throughout the globe.

 9. Dot-com Bubble

 The arrival of “dot com” age indicated the entry of a “new economy”.
 The five year period between 1995 to 2000 was marked by the founding of several new online based companies including Amazon and eBay.
 The IPOs of these companies blasted market expectations and forecasts, sweeping the entire world in exhilaration.

 Investors were blindly trusting new companies and gripping every new issue without proper evaluation of their investment’s future.
 Many argue that the dotcom bust was a typical case of too much too fast.
 Many smaller companies were provided with millions of dollars in a little time to compete with the big ones causing catastrophic failures.

 Image source: businessinsider

-It all started in 2007 with a crisis in the subprime mortgage market in the USA.
-Soon, it became one of the calamitous international banking crisis in the world with the demise of the investment bank Lehman Brothers.
-To tackle the possible collapse of financial systems in future, bail-outs of financial institutions and other sedative monetary and fiscal policies were employed.
+It all started in 2007, with a setback in the loan market in the US.
+Soon, it became one of the calamitous international banking crisis in the world with the demise of the many firms and investment banking giant Lehman Brothers.
+To tackle the possible collapse of financial systems in future, institutional bailouts and other strict monetary policies were deployed.